elk-audio/elk-docs/documents/sushi_internal_plugins.md

 These are simple integrated plugins that can be instantiated in a JSON config using the type "internal" and choosing one of the available options for the "uid" field.

-Initially, the plugins under the namespace `sushi.testing.*` have been developed mostly for internal purpose, but as of Sushi 1.1 and later there are a few that could be useful in some situations.
-A more complete suite of production-level plugins is included through the [Brickworks library](https://www.orastron.com/brickworks) under the namespace `sushi.brickworks.*`.
+The plugins under the namespace `sushi.testing.*` were initially only for internal use, but as of Sushi 1.1, plugins have been added which may be useful also to 3rd parties.

+A more complete suite of production-level plugins is included through the [Brickworks library](Brickworks ) under the namespace `sushi.brickworks.*`.

 All parameters send-receive values normalized to the range 0.0-1.0.
 Their internal ranges and defaults are listed in parenthesis.